ScottyLabs/crashcourse/_talks/react.md

 speaker: Shalom
 ---

+So you know how to make static HTML websites.
+You write a CSS style sheet like no body's business.
+But how do you make complex websites that respond to the user's input?
+This is where react excels.
+Learn about the virtual DOM, React components, and JSX in order to simple painless interactive UIs.

 This talk assumes that you've programmed in JavaScript before.
 You don't have to be an absolute expert, but familiarity with the syntax will be somewhat assumed.